 The Chapel of St Michael and St George

-The Chapel at Wellington is a memorial chapel, built in 1931, to commemorate those Old Boys who gave their lives in The Great War.
-Built by the old, to remember the young, the chapel is used today by both young and old alike.
-All members of our school community are welcome.
+Our beautiful Chapel was built in 1931 to commemorate the Wellington Old Boys who gave their lives in The Great War.
+Built by the old to remember the young, the chapel is used today by both young and old alike: and all members of our school community are most welcome.

-Our worship at Wellington blends both the old and the new; contemporary and traditional alike.
-It is broadly Christian and yet also makes space for members of our community who come from other faiths or none.
+At Wellington, our chapel worship aims to blend both old and new; contemporary and traditional.
+It is broadly Christian, yet also makes space for members of our community who come from other faiths or none.

-We commemorate Remembrance with our Armistice service, involving the CCF and we celebrate Christmas with the three incredibly popular Carol Services.
-The Prep School Easter service and Easter bonnet parade, have gone down in School history.
-We balance fun and tradition to convey a message of hope within our time at Wellington.
+As well as these regular chapel services we also mark other festivals throughout the year; for example we commemorate Remembrance with our Armistice service, and celebrate Christmas with three incredibly popular Carol Services.
+In the Prep School we celebrate Harvest, and their Easter service and Easter bonnet parade have gone down in School history.

 In addition to chapel services, our Chaplain oversees the schools charitable giving, leading the school’s charity committee and championing the school’s nominated charities.